 - Huntington's Disease is caused by the gene HTT on human chromosome 4.
 There is a CAG segment that is repeated 10-35 times in non-diseased individuals.
-If the segment is repeated 36-120+ times, a person always\ develops Huntington's Disease in middle-age.
-The genetic abnormality is dominant - one abnormal gene causes disease. - \40+ times: always develop HD - \36-39 times: might not develop HD (ignoring this small possibility)
+If the segment is repeated 36-120+ times, a person always develops Huntington's Disease in middle-age.
+The genetic abnormality is dominant, meaning one abnormal gene causes disease. - 40+ times: always develop HD - 36-39 times: might not develop HD (ignoring this small possibility for this example)